OGStudio/openscenegraph-cross-platform-guide/README.md

   ![Screenshot](readme/1.1.cube.png)

-  We create a simple cube that OpenSceneGraph will render later.
+  Create a simple cube that OpenSceneGraph will render later.

 <a name="tutorials-install-linux"/>